Port of Felixstowe

-The port is operated by the Felixstowe Dock and Railway Company, which was set up under an Act of Parliament, the Felixstowe Railway and Pier Act 1875, and so is one of the few limited companies in the UK that do not have the word "Limited" in their name.
+The port is operated by the Felixstowe Dock and Railway Company, which was set up under an act of Parliament, the Felixstowe Railway and Pier Act 1875 (38 & 39 Vict. c. cxlv), and so is one of the few limited companies in the UK that do not have the word "Limited" in their name.
 Much of the land on which it sits is owned by Trinity College, Cambridge, which in the 1930s bought some land near Felixstowe which included a dock that was too small to be included in the National Dock Labour Scheme.
 In 1967, it set up Britain's first container terminal for £3.5m in a deal with Sea-Land Service.
 Because container shipping is much more economically efficient in bulk, this early start led to it becoming the UK's largest container port, despite its previous insignificance to the shipping market.

 By 1980, Felixstowe had become the largest container port in the UK.
 In April 1981, Dooley and Walton, two new terminals started operation.
 Walton was owned by OOCL and operated separately.
 The port was purchased by P&O in 1987.

 Felixstowe is owned by Hutchison Port Holdings (HPH) and has always been privately owned.
-In 1951, Gordon Parker, an agricultural merchant, bought the Felixstowe Dock & Railway Company, which at the time was handling only grain and coal.
+In 1951, Gordon Parker, an agricultural merchant, bought the Felixstowe Dock and Railway Company, which at the time was handling only grain and coal.
 In 1976, Felixstowe was bought by European Ferries.
 In June 1991, P&O sold Felixstowe to Hutchison Whampoa of Hong Kong for £90m.
 Walton terminal was amalgamated and OOCL became a 25% shareholder.
 In June 1994, Hutchison Whampoa's Hutchison International Port Holdings bought out Orient Overseas International's 25% stake in Felixstowe for £50m.
 On 21 August 2022, the first strike in thirty years occurred when about 1,900 Unite members walked out in a dispute over pay.
+In March 2025, Hutchison Port Holdings announced a majority sale of its international business including Felixstowe to a syndicate led by BlackRock.

 The port has its own Port of Felixstowe Police, fire, and ambulance services.